nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_cli_scripts/objects_cli_scripts.md

 access within an object store, Nutanix Objects is primarily an object store service that is designed to be accessed and consumed over S3 APIs.

-Amazon Web Services\'s S3 (Simple Storage Service) is the largest public cloud storage service, and has subsequently become the de-facto standard object storage API due to developer and ISV adoption.
+Amazon Web Services's S3 (Simple Storage Service) is the largest public cloud storage service, and has subsequently become the de-facto standard object storage API due to developer and ISV adoption.
 Objects provides an S3 compliant interface to allow for maximum portability, as well as